EmilDimanchev/EmilDim.github.io/_pages/home.md

 classes: wide
 title: Hello
 ---
-I research macro-energy systems and the effects of climate and energy policies.
-My work leverages methods primarily from operations research.
+I research macro-energy systems and the effects of climate and energy policies, using methods primarily from operations research.
 I am especially interested in addressing practical challenges in climate policy making by collaborating across disciplines.

 ## Bio